-How to bodily discuss a collection of references accumulated along a journey of training, watching, creating and performing in the dance scene?
-The Hot One Hundred Choreographers seeks to problematize this issue.
+How to bodily discuss a collection of references along a journey of training, watching, creating and performing in the dance scene?
+The dancer and choreographer Cristian Duarte seeks to problematize the issue with this work.

 "This piece is not a representation of choreographic excerpts of other artists, it is a crop of tendencies that accompany me.
 My attempt is to reveal the nuances of passing from one reference to another, how the moving body negotiates with its own repertoire and memory.
 It is also an open invitation for the audience to accompany me, activating their own collections, knowledge and perceptions about dance history in this referencing tribute.
 I am more interested in the gaps and distortions of it, in the impossibilities and transformations of this game”, says Duarte.

-To conceive the "hot list" with the names of one hundred choreographers and pieces, Cristian Duarte e Rodrigo Andreolli used as reference the book "The Infinity of Lists" by Umberto Eco, in which he reflects on how the idea of catalogs, lists, enumerations, and inventories has changed over the centuries and how this change was expressed through literature and the visual arts, giving other organizational and perceptual arrangements to the lists.
-Therefore, the “hot radial list” emerged, without enumeration, casting its content by colors and without fixed place.
-Everytime the webpage is reloaded the colors are automatically rearranged.
+To conceive the "hot list" with the names of one hundred choreographers and pieces, Cristian Duarte, in collaboration with Rodrigo Andreolli, used as reference the book "The Infinity of Lists" by Umberto Eco, in which he reflects on how the idea of catalogs, lists, enumerations, and inventories has changed over the centuries and how this change was expressed through literature and the visual arts, giving other organizational and perceptual arrangements to the lists.
+Then, the “hot radial list” emerged, without enumeration, casting its content by colors and without fixed place.
+Everytime the webpage is reloaded/refreshed the colors are automatically rearranged.

-to check the list: www.hot1oo.cristianduarte.net
+to check the list: hot100.cristianduarte.net